Descent Of The Divine Mother

 Mata (1): The Mother as the creative aspect of Brahman (God Almighty); Sacred Mother; the Seer, the Seen and the Seeing.

-Visva-Garbha (638th): The entire universe is within Her as She is the Mother of the universe.
+Visva-Garbha (638th): The entire universe is within Her as She is The Mother of the universe.

 Loka-yatra-vidhayini (664th): One who determines the life cycle of the universe.
 Modern science describes various states of the Universe as De Sitter’s universe and Einstein’s universe.